aimer63/fire/data/data_metrics.md

 - Calculates rolling window metrics for every possible `n` years period in the dataset.
 - For each asset, computes and reports:
-  - **Expected Annualized Return:** Average of annualized returns across all windows.
+  - **Expected Annualized Return:** Mean of annualized returns across all windows.
+  - **95% CI:** Confidence interval for the mean expected annualized return.
-  - **StdDev of Annualized Returns:** Standard deviation of annualized returns across windows.
+  - **StdDev of Annualized Returns:** Standard deviation of annualized returns across windows (dispersion of outcomes for different starting dates).
-  - **Average Annualized Volatility:** Average across all windows of annualized standard deviation of returns within each window.
+  - **Average Annualized Volatility:** Mean annualized volatility within each window (typical fluctuations experienced during the investment period).
+  - **95% CI (Volatility):** Confidence interval for the mean annualized volatility.
   - **Failed Windows (%):** Percentage of windows with negative return.
   - **Number of Windows:** Count of rolling windows analyzed.
-- Identifies and prints the worst, median, and best windows for each asset.
+- Identifies and prints the worst, median, and best window for each asset.
 - Reports percentiles (5th, 25th, 50th, 75th) of annualized returns.
 - Analyzes the most recent incomplete window (if present).